Ealdor/pypbp/README.md

 ###Utils:
 Inside the utils directory there is an utility to convert an image to CSV or JSON.

 There are two scripts to generate a puzzle (only 1's) from an image:

 > python img_to_csv.py <image_name> <width> <height>

 > python img_to_json.py <image_name> <width> <height>

 This will generate a *csv* or *json* file.
 After this you can generate a complete puzzle with the Puzzle Generator.

 ###TODO:
-* Make a gui to select the puzzle and configure the resolution/fullscreen.
 * Mouse support.

 ###Contact / Donations: